sanic-org/sanic/docs/sanic/response.rst

 Empty
 --------------

-For responding with a empty message as defined by `RFC 2616 <https://tools.ietf.org/search/rfc2616#section-7.2.1>`_
+For responding with an empty message as defined by `RFC 2616 <https://tools.ietf.org/search/rfc2616#section-7.2.1>`_

 .. code-block:: python